-Course Code NURSING 7135 Course Intensive Care I Coordinating Unit School of Nursing Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 4 hours per week Assumed Knowledge Basic anatomy and physiology Course Description This course will provide foundation knowledge and skills which are fundamental for the development of advanced intensive care nursing practice.
+Course Code NURSING 7135 Course Intensive Care I Coordinating Unit Adelaide Nursing School Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 4 hours per week Assumed Knowledge Basic anatomy and physiology Course Description This course will provide foundation knowledge and skills which are fundamental for the development of advanced intensive care nursing practice.
 Course content will focus on the delivery of patient-centred care which considers the psychological, psychosocial and physiological impact of the critical care environment.
 Consideration will also be made to the needs of specialised populations in the critical care environment.

 Content will be presented with a systems approach focussing on respiratory and cardiovascular patient management considering the advanced physiology, pathophysiology, assessment, diagnostics and therapeutics of care.
 Evidence-based practice will be integral to course delivery.
 Material will be delivered utilising a variety of methods including lectures, tutorials, practical sessions, case studies and discussions to promote critical thought and ensure theory and practice are integrated.

 Course Coordinator: Mrs Sindy MillingtonCourse Coordinator: Sindy Millington

 The full timetable of all activities for this course can be accessed from Course Planner.